ironicbadger/terraform-ignition/README.md

 ## Usage

-* Modify `infra/production/terraform.tfvars` as required.
+* Modify `infra/production/terraform.tfvars` as required
-* Run `make tfinit` to initialise the Terraform modules and providers.
+* Run `make tfinit` to initialise the Terraform modules and providers
-* Run `make infra` to create the RHCOS VM.
+* Run `make infra` to create the RHCOS VM
+* Run `make destroy` to destroy the RHCOS VM

 > For full details on using `yamldecode` to read in configuration review the follow [blog post](https://blog.ktz.me/store-terraform-secrets-in-yaml-files-with-yamldecode/).